Firewall Network (FireNet) Workflow¶

-If you have not already done so, follow the Go link to subscribe the VM-Series in AWS Marketplace.
+If you have not already done so, follow the Go link to subscribe to the VM-Series in AWS Marketplace.

 Do not launch the firewall instance from AWS Console as you launch it in the following steps.

 3. Create a Firewall Domain¶

-This step creates a Security Domain with Firewall Domain option.
+This step creates a Security Domain with a Firewall Domain option.

-Go to TGW Orchestrator -> Plan -> Create an AWS Transit Gateway and then a Security Domain to create one as shown below.
+Go to TGW Orchestrator -> Plan -> Create an AWS Transit Gateway and then a Security Domain to create one.
+Select “Aviatrix Firewall Domain”.

 4. Launch Aviatrix FireNet Gateway¶

-This step leverage the Transit Network workflow to launch one Aviatrix gateway for FireNet deployment.
+This step leverages the Transit Network workflow to launch one Aviatrix gateway for FireNet deployment.

 C5x.large is the minimum Aviatrix gateway instance size for FireNet deployment as it requires 4 interfaces.

-If your deployment requires 2-AZ HA, go through Transit Network -> Setup to launch one Aviatrix gateway and enable HA which effectively launches HA gateway (the second gateway) in a different AZ.
+If your deployment requires 2-AZ HA, go through Transit Network -> Setup to launch one Aviatrix gateway and enable HA which effectively launches a HA gateway (the second gateway) in a different AZ.
 If you select public subnet “-Public-gateway-and-firewall-mgmt-AZ-a” for the primary FireNet gateway, you should select public subnet “-Public-gateway-and-firewall-mgmt-AZ-b” for the second AZ FireNet gateway.

 5. Enable Aviatrix FireNet Gateway¶